 How will your teacher and you be able to tell if you are in pitch, unless you pitch it against an instrument?
 Your teacher should also be able to accompany you while you are singing.
 Teachers who teach singing using only instrumental tracks and are not able read and play music themselves, are not able to read the charts to your songs and and are not able to accompany you, are inadequately trained to teach singing.

 Your teacher should be able to tell and teach you in what key you are singing.
 She should be able to tranpose keys when accompanying you, to bring the song down to a key comfortable for you, and she should be able to teach you to sight-sing.

 CLASSICAL SINGING IS DIFFERENT FROM POP SINGING!

 Classical singing techniques and tones are different from pop and jazz technique and tones!
-Although scale training exercises and breathing exercises are similar for classical and pop/jazz singing, your teacher cannot be training you in a classical way only, then proceed to let you sing pop songs using classical techniques only!
-Your teacher should not let you do pop songs with your head or choir voice only.
+Although scale training exercises and diaphragmatic breathing principles are the same for ALL genres, your teacher cannot be training you in a classical way only, then proceed to let you sing pop songs using classical techniques !
+Your teacher should be versatile enough to know the differences and not let you do pop songs with your head or choir voice only.
 These are used mainly in classical music!
 Vice versa, neither should she teach you to sing with your chest voice only.
 Pop and jazz and R&B call more for a "conversational" style of singing, with some head voice thrown in, and that calls for special belting techniques THAT DO NOT MAKE YOU SHOUT.
 Your teacher should be able to show you the similarities and differences between classical and pop/jazz singing,

 If your teacher is not able to correct you if you are shouting, or if your throat gets strained and sore while you are singing, then you are not being taught the correct techniques.
 Like teaching classical piano is different from jazz piano, your teacher should be able to differentiate and demonstrate the differences between the various genres.